 What stood out

-The music, the birds, the stillness of the loch, and the fact it never felt busy or rushed.
-Even with eight people in the sauna, it stayed calm.
+More than anything it was the combination of setting and atmosphere — the music, the birds, the stillness of the loch.
+It never felt busy or rushed.
+Even with eight people in the sauna it stayed calm.

 A different kind of sauna experience

-The pay-what-you-can model is a big part of that.
+The pay-what-you-can model is a big part of what makes it different.

-Sauna sessions can add up if you go regularly, so having something more flexible makes a difference.
-Booking through Eventbrite also keeps it discreet — you choose what you pay, and that’s it.
+Sauna sessions can add up if you go regularly, so having something more flexible makes a real difference.
+Booking through Eventbrite keeps it discreet — you choose what you pay, and that’s it.

-Because it’s a pop-up setup, The People’s Sauna also moves between locations locally, so it’s worth checking Eventbrite to see where it’ll be and what sessions are running.
+Because it’s a pop-up, The People’s Sauna moves between locations locally, so it’s worth checking Eventbrite to see where it’ll be and what sessions are running.

 Would I go back?